thomasvanlankveld/zon/README.md

 Explore your line counts.

 This is a work in progress.
-Currently, only an early version of a macOS desktop app is available (You might be able to build a working Linux or Windows version from the source code, I haven't tried it).
+Currently, only an early version of a macOS desktop app is available.

 Example visualizing the [esbuild](https://github.com/evanw/esbuild) source code: